ruthermiasadnew/BreastCancer_RNAseq/README.md

 --------
 ## RESEARCH QUESTION : Which genes are differentially expressed across different breast cancer subtypes, and what biological pathways are enriched among the top differentially expressed genes?
 ### Questions for DR.O
-1. Graphs - I dont know how to interpret the plots biologically..
-Its a PCA plot yes but what does that mean when they are clustered for HERE2 and BASAL
+1. I created the PCA plots (2D + 3D) and saw that HER2E and Basal samples clustered apart, but what does that actually mean biologically?
+What’s the takeaway when subtypes cluster like that?
-2. Biological pathways - I've uploaded what I've got from cytosope when I first run it.. but then again how do I look at it, also It wasn't lettinf me add node tables I just used STRING
+2. Biological pathways - I've uploaded what I've got from cytosope when I first run it.. but then again how do I look at it, also It wasn't letting me add node tables I just used STRING
 3. End goal - I do Understand that I am looking for DEgenes across my subtypes but I keep on running to errors when I do it across all.
-4. I want to better understand the bio behind all this... this seems cool. but where do I start..

 ### PROGRESS
 ---------